 We bring our sacrifice of love to the King of kings.

 We have many first fruits that we can present to the Lord, our resources are just part of the picture.
-Our time, our family, our careers, our children—these have all been demonstrated in history when the pure love of devotion gave rise in a people who gave it all to the Lord.
+Our time, our family, our careers, our children, and grandchildren—these have all been demonstrated in history when the pure love of devotion gives rise from a people who gave it all to the Lord.

 Matthew 5:23-24 “Therefore if you bring your gift to the altar, and there remember that your brother has something against you, leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift.”